 Local suppliers sell products worth more than $ 2.3 billion a year to companies housed in Costa Rican Free Zones.
-Items sold are in areas such as product sterilization, metalworking, packaging, plastic injection, and storage and labeling
+Items sold are in areas such as product sterilization, metalworking, packaging, plastic injection molding, and storage and labeling

 Costa Rican Free Zone companies consume a diversity of goods and services.

 The services range from the most common, such as surveillance or cleaning, to the more specialized, such as sterilizing products from the life sciences industry.
-They also supply them with intermediate goods for metalworking, packaging, plastic injection, logistics, storage, product parts, and labeling, among others.
+They also supply free zone tenants with intermediate goods for metalworking, packaging, plastic injection molding, logistics, storage, product parts, and labeling, among others.

 At least 11,000 companies in Costa Rica are economically linked to the almost 400 multinationals that operate in the country’s free zone regime.
 This is the case to such an extent that they provide services and intermediate products that are valued at US $ 2.3 billion in one year.

 The growth of these supplier companies is closely linked to the advancement of Costa Rican Free Zones.
 This regime presented an increase in the value of its exports of 7% when comparing the calendar year 2020 with 2019.
 This result occurred despite the challenges presented by the coronavirus pandemic.
 This is according to the statistical portal of Procomer, the country’s export promotion agency.
 In the first eight months of 2021, that figure increased by 37%, compared to the same period in 2020.

 This increase in the activity of the companies housed in Costa Rican Free Zones has impacted the growing volume of their local purchases.
 This information is according to Costa Rica’s Association of Free Zones (Azofras).